 Provides vital professional support and technical expertise to not only VSP, but also to local, state and federal law enforcement agencies, the state judicial system and the general public.
-Its role is essential to the successful continuity of a multitude of services throughout its field divisions and offices.
+Its role is essential to the successful continuity of a multitude of support services throughout the Department's divisions and offices.
+BASS is the Department's most populated bureau and is predominantly staffed by civilian personnel.